 The State of Healthy Housing presents the only comprehensive analysis of U.S. healthy housing conditions.
 The study shows that despite early success toward improving housing conditions, the Roosevelt-era goal of ensuring that every family has access to safe and decent housing remains elusive.

-Based on the recently revised criteria, the 2018 State of Healthy Housing determines that the metropolitan areas of Seattle, Washington; Jacksonville, Florida; and San Jose, California, rank at the top of the list for having the healthiest housing.
+Based on recently revised criteria, the 2018 State of Healthy Housing determines that the metropolitan areas of Seattle, Washington; Jacksonville, Florida; and San Jose, California, top the list for having the healthiest housing.
 At the bottom of the list, having the least healthy houses, are the metropolitan areas of New York, New York; Tucson, Arizona; Oklahoma City, Oklahoma; and San Antonio, Texas.

 Across metropolitan areas, rental properties tend to have more problems than owner-occupied dwellings, and central city housing tends to have more problems than housing outside the central city.
 Other community characteristics that influence the healthfulness of a jurisdiction’s housing include housing age and poverty levels.